sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.markdown

 	      "See Linux Documentation/admin-guide/init.rst for guidance.");
 ```

-There are several locations it will attempt, in order:
+What file the init process is loaded from is determined by a combination of the system's filesystem, kernel boot arguments, and some default fallbacks.
+The locations it will attempt, in order, are:

 1. Ramdisk file set by `rdinit=` boot command line parameter, with default path
    `/init`.
+An initcall run earlier searches the boot arguments for `rdinit` and initialises `ramdisk_execute_command` with it.
+If the ramdisk does not contain the requested file, then the kernel will attempt to automatically mount the root device and use it for the subsequent checks.
 2. File set by `init=` boot command line parameter.
+Like with `rdinit`, the `execute_command` variable is initialised by an early initcall looking for `init` in the boot arguments.
 3. `/sbin/init`
 4. `/etc/init`
 5. `/bin/init`